janhq/jan/docs/docs/about/about.md

 ### Careers

-Jan has a culture of ownership, independent thinking, and lightning fast execution.
+Jan has a culture of ownership, independent thought, and lightning fast execution.
 If you'd like to join us, we have open positions on our [careers page](https://janai.bamboohr.com/careers).